Trent Park: Second World War

 We all share the guilt.
 We went along with everything, and we half-took the Nazis seriously, instead of saying 'to hell with you and your stupid nonsense'.
 I misled my soldiers into believing this rubbish.
 I feel utterly ashamed of myself.
 Perhaps we bear even more guilt than these uneducated animals.
 (This in apparent reference to Hitler and his supporting Nazi Party members.)

 The transcripts from Trent Park are also included in the 2011 book Soldaten – On Fighting, Killing, and Dying: The Secret Second World War Tapes of German POWs by historian Sönke Neitzel and social psychologist Harald Welzer.
 In its review of the book, Der Spiegel reports:

 Many Wehrmacht soldiers became witnesses to the Holocaust because they happened to be present or were invited to take part in a mass shooting.
 In one cell conversation, army General Edwin Graf von Rothkirch und Trach talks about his time in the Polish town of Kutno:

 I knew an SS leader pretty well, and we talked about this and that, and one day he said: 'Listen, if you ever want to film one of these shootings? ...
 I mean, it doesn't really matter.
 These people are always shot in the morning.
 If you're interested, we still have a few left over, and we could also shoot them in the afternoon if you like.

 It takes some sense of routine to be able to make such an offer.
 The fact that the people involved did not try to keep their activities a secret demonstrates how much the perpetrators took for granted the "mass shootings of Jews", as one of the POWs in Trent Park called it.

-Franz von Werra was also interrogated at Trent Park.